About Us

 Dementia Care Specialist Liaison

 Kobi has been a professional performer the bulk of her life, with music being at the core for many years.
 She has also been a writer, a storyteller and a teaching artist among many other things.
-She currently works with her husband as the comedy juggling duo In Capable Hands, presenting their educational Circus Science Spectacular show throughout the country.
+She currently works with her husband as a comedy juggling duo, presenting their educational Circus Science Spectacular show throughout the country.
 Kobi has had multiple family members affected by Alzheimer’s and truly believes in the healing power of music.

 Kobi Shaw